 I have pondered Mario’s age before, and mentioned how he’s officially supposed to be in his mid-twenties.
 But then, I grew up with the Super Mario Bros.
 Super Show, where Captain Lou Albano was playing Mario and Danny Wells Luigi in their mid-fifties and late forties, respectively.
 Not that this means the characters were supposed to be that old, but it would be pretty difficult to buy that they’re in their twenties.
 But then, Nintendo apparently let licensed properties do essentially what they wanted back then, and later contradicted these ideas in canonical material.
 As per the Yoshi’s Island games, several of the main characters are around the same age.
 Mario and Luigi are twins, again contradicting the apocrypha.

 It’s possible they were always intended to be twins, since they were basically identical prior to Super Mario Bros.
-2, but I don’t think we know for sure prior to YI.
+2, but I don’t think we knew for sure prior to YI.
 And since Bowser is a baby in the YI games, he can’t be that much older than Mario.

 For some reason, it’s even harder to accept that he’s maybe thirty at the most.
 I understand Paper Mario: Color Splash establishes that Mario has been fighting Bowser for thirty years, although it’s not clear whether that’s a meta-reference or in-universe.